Orwell Astronomical Society (Ipswich)

 Theme: last chance to see Halley's Comet!

 On Friday and Saturday 25-26 April 1986 we opened Orwell Park Observatory to the public for a last chance to observe Halley's Comet.
-Friday evening offered near-perfect conditions for observing the comet: the skies were completely clear with an air temperature near heat wave levels, a welcome contrast to the sub-zero temperatures experienced during the previous open evenings held in December 1985!
+Friday evening offered near-perfect conditions: the sky was completely clear with an air temperature near heat wave levels, a welcome contrast to the sub-zero temperatures experienced during the previous open evenings held in December 1985!

-The Saturday evening was a more typical British astronomical evening!
+The Saturday evening was more typical of British astronomical endeavour!
 It rained almost non-stop all evening and fewer than 30 visitors arrived.
-Fortunately, Roy Cheesman was able to fill the time for the visitors most entertainingly by describing his recent trip to Australia with Alan Smith to observe Halley's Comet, from which he had returned on the previous Friday.
+Fortunately, Roy Cheesman was able to entertain the visitors most effectively by describing his recent trip to Australia with Alan Smith to observe the Comet, from which he had returned on the previous Friday.

 Roy Gooding